 4. The medication is sent to the physician's office.
+5. To continue receiving the medication, the company requires a new prescription and application every 3 months.
+There are no automatic refills.

-- 5. To continue receiving the medication, the company requires a new prescription and application every 3 months.
-There are no automatic refills. - (d) To whom the products are sent for distribution to the patient: Physician. - (e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained:
+(e) The specific forms that have to be completed, if any, to be enrolled in the program, and from whom the forms are obtained: